awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.setting-capacity.md

 1 row in set (0.00 sec)
 ```

- In the following example, we used the same procedure as before to set the capacity range at 0\.5–128 ACUs\.
-We rebooted the DB instance to apply any resulting changes to static parameters\.
+We set the capacity range to 0\.5–128 ACUs, and reboot the DB instance to apply any resulting changes to static parameters\.
 Now the idle DB instance has a buffer cache size that's less than 1 GiB, so we measure it in mebibytes \(MiB\)\.
 The `max_connections` value of 5000 is derived from the memory size of the maximum capacity setting\.

 ```
 mysql> select @@innodb_buffer_pool_size / pow(2,20) as mebibytes, @@max_connections;